keesbroenink/Kate/README.md

 them with the service method.
 Services will have void return values (errors should still be returned or raised).
 Requests will be put on Kafka (or similar middleware technology with publish/ subscribe support).
 Responses will come in on a different thread and the microservice will handle them in callback methods enabled by Kate.
-The microservice developer will be responsible to handle the response but Kate will help with convenience utilities to remember requests when the developer has a need for them.
+The microservice developer will be responsible to handle the response but Kate will help with convenience utilities to send messages and to remember requests when the developer has a need for them.
 Services that have no outbound needs (do not call other services) will probably not implement a callback for the response.
 The original caller of the service will implement the callback and operate on the response, possibly by delivering the response to the original webclient.

+The Kate architecture is fully compliant with a multi-instance micro-service architecture.
+A request consumer for a certain domain service will always use the same Kafka consumer group name, so every request will be handled by exactly one instance.
+The responses on the other hand are read by all instances of the domain services that need the answer.
+Kate wants to be flexible and light-weight and doesn't manage an administration which instance handled the request.
+But Kate makes sure that only the callback of the instance that handled the request will be triggered to handle the response.
+Other instances will ignore the response.
+The consumer group name for the responses is appended with the OS process id to make it unique.

 ## Reactive Manifesto

 The Reactive Manifesto https://www.reactivemanifesto.org/ sets the stage for modern software architectures to support high performant reliable systems with many users.
 The Kate framework fits in here very well.
 It addresses the Message Driven principle because request and responses will be real asynchronous messages.
 Kate uses Kafka.
 Kafka is a robust reliable message system that scales very well.
 If you combine this with microservices on e.g. Kubernetes, the whole server landscape will become Responsive, Resilient and Elastic.
 When a microservice (Kafka consumer) crashes, another instance will pick up the message again because messages will stay on Kafka.
 Only on successful processing the consumer will commit the new read offset.

 ## Technical dependencies